Bootstrapping traceless symmetric $O(N)$ scalars: Introduction

 Traceless symmetric tensor of $O(N)$ can arise in a many different theories.
 Hence, a general bootstrap analysis will be sensitive to all of them.
 As an example, in this section we review the known results for a model based on a theory with local $O(M)$ gauge invariance and global $O(N)$ (see for instance \cite{Sachdev:2018nbk,Bonati:2020kks} and reference therein).

-where greek letters are spacetime indexes, $a,b,c = 1,\ldots ,M$ are gauge indexes and $i,j,k=1,\ldots,N$ are flavor indexes.
+where $\mu$ and $\nu$ are spacetime indices, $\alpha,\beta,\gamma=1,\ldots ,M$ are fundamental indices of the gauge group $O(M)$, $a,b,c = 1,\ldots ,M(M-1)/2$ are adjoint indices and $i,j,k=1,\ldots,N$ are indices of the global flavor group.
 The presence of a gauge symmetry imposes that, at the fixed points, local operators must be made from gauge invariant combinations of the fields $\phi_i^a$ and the field strength $F_{\mu\nu}^a$.
 In particular the smallest dimensions scalars are the singlet $S$ and the traceless symmetric $O(N)$ tensor $Q_{ij}$ defined in \eqref{eq:LagrangianGauge}.

-The above model have been extensively studied: the $\varepsilon$-expansion \cite{Bonati:2020kks} predicts the existence of a fixed point only for \be N > 44(M-2)\,. \ee Moreover, the $\varepsilon$-expansion shows that the gauge invariant model is always stable compared to the enhanced $O(N M)$ model.
+The above models have been extensively studied: the $\varepsilon$-expansion \cite{Bonati:2020kks} predicts the existence of a fixed point only for \be N > 44(M-2)\,. \ee Moreover, the $\varepsilon$-expansion shows that the gauge invariant model is always stable compared to the enhanced $O(N M)$ model.
 Alternatively, one can study the model in 3d, in the large-$N$ limit at fixed $M$.
 For instance one obtains \cite{Sachdev:2018nbk}:

 Clearly the above expressions cannot be trusted at small values of $N$.
 Nevertheless one could compare these expressions with the bootstrap bounds.
-The main issue is that, given $N$, there are in principle infinitely many\footnote{Note that \eqref{eq:largeNDeltaSDeltaQ} has been obtained in the limit of large $N$, while keeping $M$ fixed.
-If instead one consider $M\sim N$ then the expansion would change} underlining gauge theories with the same global symmetry but different CFT-data, as shown already by the leading corrections in Eq.~\eqref{eq:largeNDeltaSDeltaQ}.
+The main issue is that, given $N$, there are in principle infinitely many underlining gauge theories with the same global symmetry but different CFT-data, as shown already by the leading corrections in Eq.~\eqref{eq:largeNDeltaSDeltaQ}.\footnote{Note that \eqref{eq:largeNDeltaSDeltaQ} has been obtained in the limit of large $N$, while keeping $M$ fixed.
+If instead one consider $M\sim N$ then the expansion would change.}

 Let us conclude this overview by discussing a few basic differences among the theories discussed so far.
-First of all, in presence of a continuous gauge symmetry, the spectrum of the CFT will be reacher, given the presence of extra states such as glue-balls $(F_{\mu\nu}^a)^2$ or combination of the two fundamental fields, e.g. $V_i^\rho\sim \epsilon^{\rho\mu\nu}F_{\mu\nu}^a\phi_i^a$. \footnote{Only a subset of those operators, such as glueballs, are accessible with the bootstrap setup considered in this paper.}\\ On the contrary, if the gauge symmetry is discrete, as for instance the discrete $\mathds Z_2$ gauge symmetry of $RP^N$ models, we do not expect these extra states.
+First of all, in presence of a continuous gauge symmetry, the spectrum of the CFT will be richer, given the presence of extra states such as glue-balls $(F_{\mu\nu}^a)^2$ or combination of the two fundamental fields. \footnote{Only a subset of those operators, such as glueballs, are accessible with the bootstrap setup considered in this paper.}\\ On the contrary, if the gauge symmetry is discrete, as for instance the discrete $\mathbb Z_2$ gauge symmetry of $RP^N$ models, we do not expect these extra states.

 Interestingly, this is not the only difference.
 Consider for instance the smallest operator transforming in the representation described by a squared Yang-tableau with four boxes, $\ytabsub{2,2}$.
 We call it the \emph{Box} representation.
 We will see in the next section that such representation appears in the OPE of two rank-2 tensors.
 In a gauge theory like in \eqref{eq:LagrangianGauge}, the smallest scalar in the Box representation is given by